emmajanedrews/base-template/_posts/2017-11-14-the-holidays-are-great-for-2-things-selling-and-fun.md

 ---
 layout: post
-title: 'The Holidays Are Great for 2 Things: Listing and Fun'
+title: 'The Holidays Are Great for 2 Things: Selling and Fun'
 date: 2017-11-14 16:37:00
 tags:
   - Real Estate
 excerpt: >-
   I’m coming to you today from Toyland in Bentonville, Arkansas to discuss a few reasons why selling your home during the holiday season can be a great idea.
-  Some may think you shouldn’t list during the holidays, but this simply isn’t true.
+  Some may think you shouldn’t sell during the holidays, but this simply isn’t true.
 In the spirit of the season, I also want to bring you a list of some great things to do around this time of year here in Northwest Arkansas.
 To learn more, watch this short video.
 enclosure:
 pullquote: >-
-  Some may think you shouldn’t list during the holidays, but this simply isn’t true.
+  Some may think you shouldn’t sell during the holidays, but this simply isn’t true.
 enclosure_type: video/mp4
 enclosure_time: